-The company recognises the advantages of long-term gearing, and the investment policy allows gearing up to 30% of net assets.
+The company recognises the advantages of long-term gearing (borrowing), and the investment policy allows gearing up to 30% of net assets.
 In practice, however, gearing has tended to be in single digits in recent years.
 Gearing levels are discussed at each board meeting.

-EWI has a £100m five-year multicurrency revolving credit facility which is provided by The Royal Bank of Scotland International Limited and expires on 9 June 2026.
-In addition, there is a £26m multicurrency revolving credit facility provided by National Australia Bank Limited and an expiry date of 29 June 2023 and a £36m multicurrency revolving facility provided by National Australia Bank Limited with expiry on 30 September 2024.
+EWI has a £100m five-year multicurrency revolving credit facility (effectively a bank overdraft) which is provided by The Royal Bank of Scotland International Limited and expires on 9 June 2026.
+In addition, there is a £26m multicurrency revolving credit facility provided by National Australia Bank Limited and an expiry date of 29 June 2023 and a £36m multicurrency revolving facility provided by National Australia Bank Limited and an expiry date of 29 June 2023 and a £36m multicurrency revolving facility provided by National Australia Bank Limited with expiry on 30 September 2024.
 The main covenants relating to both loan facilities with National Australia Bank Limited and the facility with The Royal Bank of Scotland International Limited are that total borrowings shall not exceed 35% of EWI's adjusted gross assets and the minimum adjusted gross assets shall be £260m.

 At the end of October 2022, EWI's gearing was in the form of drawings in euros, dollars and sterling.
-As at 30 April 2023, EWI had gross and net gearing of 13.6% and 12.4% respectively.
+As at 30 April 2023, EWI had gross gearing (borrowings as a proportion of net assets) of 13.6% and net gearing (borrowings less cash and equivalents as a proportion of net assets) of 12.4% respectively.